RagnarB83/ash-documentation/docs/_build/html/_sources/module_plotting.rst.txt

 - scatter_linewidth (integer).
 Linewidth of scatter-marker edges.
 Default:2
 - line_linewidth (integer).
 Linewidth of line plots.
 Default:1
 - marker (string).
 What marker symbol to use in scatterplots. `Matplotlib markers <https://matplotlib.org/stable/api/markers_api.html>`_ .
 Default: 'o'
+- legend (Boolean).
+Whether to plot legend or not.
+Default: True

 To use, you just need to create an ASH_plot object, add one or more dataseries to the object (using the .addseries method) and then save (using the .savefig method).
 Since the data is provided via simply Python lists you could of course run an ASH job that first generates the data from e.g. QM or QM/MM calculations and then plot the data at the end, all in the same script.